-This study would survey truckers in the Boston region along major truck corridors (such as I-495 and I-95) to determine their origin, destination, and the commodity they are hauling.
-This information would fill a major void in our knowledge about freight movements in the region.
-It would also help answer questions about the possibility of moving more freight by other modes, such as maritime (via short sea shipping), and rail.
+This study will survey truckers in the Boston region along major truck corridors (such as I-495 and I-95) to determine their origin, destination, and the commodity they are hauling.
+This information will fill a major void in our knowledge about freight movements in the region.
+It will also help answer questions about the possibility of moving more freight by other modes, such as maritime (via short sea shipping) and rail.

-FFY 2012 Activities and Expected Work Products: Activities associated with this project will be conducted as described about, and a report of truck impacts documenting the study results will be prepared in FFY 2012.
+FFY 2012 Activities and Expected Work Products: Activities associated with this project will be conducted as described above, and a report of truck impacts documenting the study results will be prepared in FFY 2012.

-FUNDING RECIPIEN NT(S) FUNDING SOURCE(S 5) CTPS 21,000 MAPC MassDOT FFY12 Total Budget PL 21,000 MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other
+FUNDING FUNDING RECIPIENT(S) FUNDING SOURCE(S) CTPS MAPC MassDOT FFY12 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 MBTA Other 21,000 \$21,000 21,000